MelissaAppolis/Command-Line-Node-App/README.md

 ## Usage

-To display the client details script, type the following into the terminal:
+Use the flag --clientEmail= in the terminal

-`node app.js --email=`  (include the appropriate email address)
+`node app.js --clientEmail=` (include the email address)

-To display the client invoice summary, type the following:

-`node app.js --id=`  (include the appropriate client id)

 ## Credits
 Created by [@MelissaAppolis](https://github.com/MelissaAppolis)